 However, due to the Covid-19 many department stores were forced to temporarily shut down, new trends grew up on Chinese social media overcoming the economic and physical crisis.
 Lots of videos of people and especially KOL who taught physical exercises and promoted sportswear and equipment have gone viral on Chinese social platforms like Douyin and Xiaohongshu.

-The China’s yoga sector overview in 2020
+China’s yoga sector overview

 Social media have become very important in spreading this practice among the Chinese population, especially with the aim of teaching how to do yoga and avoid injuries.